FazleyRabbe/Git_Gurdians/source/Samples/ApprovedMultiSequenceLearningNew/Documentation/Readme.md

 ```sh
 https://github.com/FazleyRabbe/Git_Gurdians.git
 ```
-To clone the repository at first you have to create a folder in your computer.
-Then you have to open visual studio 2022.
-After that,  you have to put the repository location and the folder path.
+To clone the repository at first you have to create a folder in your local drive.
+Then you have to open visual studio 2022 and select the `Clone a repository`.
+After that, you have to put the `repository location` and the `folder path` and clone it.

+### 3. Open Project
+Go to your project folder, then inside the `source folder` you will get the `NeoCortexApi.sln`, then open it.

+### 4. Run the project
+First, Build your project, then select the `ApprovedMultiSequenceLearningNew ` and run the project.

-### 3. Install Required NuGet Packages
+### 5. Install Required NuGet Packages
 You have to install every required package from Visual Studio 2022.

 ## Workflow Diagram